MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Devices.CloudPrint/Get-MgBetaPrintShare.md

 Retrieve the properties and relationships of a printer share.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgPrintShare](/powershell/module/Microsoft.Graph.Devices.CloudPrint/Get-MgPrintShare?view=graph-powershell-1.0)

 ## SYNTAX

 ### List (Default)